KarolTrzeszczkowski/Electron-Cash-Plugin-Template/README.md

 # Electron Cash Plugin Template

 This project is a template that may serve as a foundation for new plugins for Electron Cash BCH wallet.
-It doex exactly nothing, but registers itself in Electron Cash and unregisters.
+It does exactly nothing, but registers itself in Electron Cash and unregisters.
 You can fill it with any functionality you like and add it to your wallet.

-This template is basically [EC Sheduled Payment Plugin](https://github.com/rt121212121/electron_cash_scheduled_payments_plugin) by Roger Taylor, stripped from everything that makes any sense.
+This template is basically [EC Scheduled Payment Plugin](https://github.com/rt121212121/electron_cash_scheduled_payments_plugin) by Roger Taylor, stripped from everything that makes any sense.

 ## Renaming a plugin